KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Source plug-ins provide a mechanism to customize partition content during the Wic image generation process.
 You can use source plug-ins to map values that you specify using `--source` commands in kickstart files (i.e. `*.wks`) to a plug-in implementation used to populate a given partition.

 > Note
-> If you use plug-ins that have build-time dependencies (e.g. native tools, bootloaders, and so forth) when building a Wic image, you need to specify those dependencies using the WKS_FILE_DEPENDS variable.
+> If you use plug-ins that have build-time dependencies (例如 native tools, bootloaders, and so forth) when building a Wic image, you need to specify those dependencies using the WKS_FILE_DEPENDS variable.

 Source plug-ins are subclasses defined in plug-in files.
 As shipped, the Yocto Project provides several plug-in files.
 You can see the source plug-in files that ship with the Yocto Project here.
 Each of these plug-in files contains source plug-ins that are designed to populate a specific Wic image partition.